LubinKerhuel/hugo/content/uxv/_index.md

 # Course title, summary, and position.
 linktitle: UxV toolbox for Matlab-Simulink
 title: UxV toolbox
 summary: This toolbox provide matlab script and Simulink blocks.
 Script allows to decode, plot and feed simulation based on MAVlink log files.
-Block allows to add MAVLink, GPS, FrSky protocol S.BUS, S.Port and F.Port feature to a model for code generation and is tested with dsPIC MCU.
+Block allows to add MAVLink, GPS, FrSky protocol S.BUS, Smart Port and F.Port feature to a model for code generation and is tested with dsPIC MCU.
 weight: 1

 tags: